magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 So far, so good.
 We now need to remove the help message each time mouse pointer exits the button area.

-## Mouseout event
+## Mouse out event

 Thankfully, the `domina.events` namespace supports the `mouseout` event as well.

-The `domina.core` namespace even offers the `destroy!` function to permanentely delete a DOM element and all its children all together.
+The `domina.core` namespace even offers the `destroy!` function to permanently delete a DOM element and all its children all together.

 Go back to the bREPL and ask for the `destroy!` docstring.